 "I joined the choir at the beginning of October after having moved to the area in September and was immediately impressed by the friendliness of those that greeted me and the high standard of the choir, especially considering there were no auditions.
 I was a keen singer in my youth but work and family commitments prevented me from being able to give the necessary input.
 I had forgotten the intense emotion that one can feel from singing within a choir.
 It was magnified manifold by the two pieces that we sang for the Armistice Day centenary – two modern pieces which really captured the emotions of the occasion.
 Having sung many standard choir pieces over the years I found the new pieces quite challenging but extremely rewarding, which contributed to one of the best musical experiences I have had.
 Fortunately not all pieces are as sensitive and moving since it was quickly followed by festive Christmas carols!"

 Have a go!

 Why not give it a go?
 It will be a lot less scary than you think.
-If you'd like to try singing with us, please contact our membership secretary, Kate, via or you can click here.
+If you'd like to try singing with us, please contact our membership secretary, Pam, via or you can click here.
 We look forward to seeing you!